Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

-Moreover $D_\infty>0$ $\Pr^*$-almost surely. \end{enumerate} \end{cor} \begin{rem} (i)~Kyprianou \etal~\cite{Kyprianou16} recently derived an analogue of~\labelcref{Z1a} for pure homogeneous fragmentations.
-However the method we employ here (for both statements) is different: basically, we directly transfer the known results on branching random walks to discrete skeletons of the growth-fragmentation, and then infer the behavior of the whole process with the help of the Croft--Kingman lemma \cite[Theorem~2]{Kingman63}.
+Moreover $D_\infty>0$, $\PP^*$-almost surely. \end{enumerate} \end{corollary} \begin{remark} (i)~Kyprianou et al.~\cite{Kyprianou17} recently derived an analogue of~\ref{itm:Hermite} for pure homogeneous fragmentations.
+However the method we employ here (for both statements) is different: basically, we directly transfer the known results on branching random walks to discrete skeletons of the growth-fragmentation, and then infer the behavior of the whole process with the help of \cref{lem:A_Klein} below.